-I am currently a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario (CRPO) and am a Certified Canadian Counsellor with the Canadian Counselling and Psychotherapy Association (CCPA).
+I am currently a Registered Psychotherapist.
+I trained at the College of Registered Psychotherapists of Ontario (CRPO) and am a Certified Canadian Counsellor with the Canadian Counselling and Psychotherapy Association (CCPA).

 I specialize in working with clients who have experienced PTSD and trauma, complex trauma, addiction and substance use, and mood disorders.

 I have worked as a counsellor and psychotherapist at multiple addiction and mental health facilities in Ontario where I worked with individuals experiencing severe mental health and addiction concerns.